Life After (film): Reception

+Metacritic, which uses a weighted average, assigned the film a score of 84 out of 100, based on six critics, indicating "universal acclaim".

-Murtada Elfadl of Variety wrote, "Elizabeth Bouvia's story becomes the sharp framework used by Davenport for his fervent and generous rallying cry for people with disabilities to be in control of their lives.
-Life After empathetically and methodically shows the fallacy of assisted suicide as a choice for disabled people, it's instead a result of flailing healthcare, strapped-for-resources medical institutions and the failure of governments to protect their citizens."
+Murtada Elfadl of Variety wrote, "Elizabeth Bouvia's story becomes the sharp framework used by Davenport for his fervent and generous rallying cry for people with disabilities to be in control of their lives."
 Esther Zuckerman of IndieWire gave the film an A− and wrote, "Davenport is solely focused on the topic of assisted suicide as it relates to disability.
 He is not interested in diving into how it applies to terminal illness at all.
 For anyone who argues that makes Life After one-sided, Davenport's own voice provides a furious counterpart to that."
 Matt Zoller Seitz of RogerEbert.com gave the film three out of four stars and wrote that it's "a powerful movie that examines the political and social structures that surround and control people with disabilities, and comes to a conclusion that will spark many arguments."